-The Heart sets the overall direction of our life and suffers when strong emotions get to it.
+In Chinese medicine, your Heart sets the overall direction of your life and suffers when strong emotions get to it.

-Of course, the heart organ in Western medicine is what most of us are familiar with.
-In Chinese medicine, the Heart (capital H) has a wider application and comes into many parts of our lives, though it is just as important as in Western medicine.
+Of course, the heart organ in Western medicine is what we are familiar with.
+In Chinese medicine, the Heart (capital H) has a wider application and comes into many parts of our lives: just as important as in Western medicine.

 What do ‘strong emotions’ mean?

 … these mainly affect the Lungs (and the Spleen).
 But they affect your Heart too, if severe or prolonged.

 … affect your Liver and again, your Heart if serious or prolonged.

 These strong emotions produce a situation described as Qi Stagnation.
 Of this, Heart qi stagnation is a sub-category.